Dashboard Maker

 An Owlbear Rodeo extension for keeping game content you need on hand.

-Whether it's useful notes & reminders, initiative trackers, character sheets, or something else, Dashboard Maker is a place to put it.
-All content is saved in your browser.
+Whether it's useful notes & reminders, initiative trackers, character sheets, or something else, Dashboard Maker is a way to keep it in Owlbear Rodeo.

 The more you put in Dashboard Maker, the less you have to leave Owlbear Rodeo.
 Why is this good?
 Because context switching during a game sucks.